apify/actor-vector-database-integrations/actors/qdrant/README.md

 To utilize this integration, ensure you have:

 - A Qdrant instance to connect to.
-You can get a free cloud instance at [cloud.qdrant.io](https://cloud.qdrant.io/).
+You can use Qdrant using Docker or you can quickly setup a free cloud instance at [cloud.qdrant.io](https://cloud.qdrant.io/).
-- An account to compute embeddings using one of the providers, e.g., OpenAI or Cohere.
+- An account to compute embeddings using one of the providers, e.g., [OpenAI](https://platform.openai.com/docs/guides/embeddings) or [Cohere](https://docs.cohere.com/docs/cohere-embed).

 ## Examples